opensearch-project/documentation-website/_observing-your-data/alerting/comp-monitors.md

 ## About composite monitors

 Basic [monitor types]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/monitors/#monitor-types) for the Alerting plugin are designed to define a single trigger type.
 For example, a document level monitor can trigger an alert based on a query's match with documents, while a bucket level monitor can trigger an alert based on queries aimed at aggregated values in a data source.
 The composite monitor extends the usefulness of the individual monitor types by providing functionality that can chain the output of multiple monitor types into a single workflow that includes multiple triggers and permits analysis of a data source based on multiple criteria.
-This allows you to derive more granular information about a data source without requiring you to manually coordinate the scheduling of the separate monitors.
+This allows you to derive more granular information about a data source, and it doesn't require you to manually coordinate the scheduling of the separate monitors.

 Composite monitors solve limitations with basic monitors in the following ways: